harness/ff-proxy/examples/ha_mode_with_monitoring/README.md

-# HA Mode With Monitoring
+# HA Mode Proxy with Single Redis

-This example will spin up a Primary Proxy and a Read Replica Proxy along with Prometheus and Grafana.
+This example spins up a Primary & Read replica Proxy that connect to a single redis instance.
+It also starts up Prometheus and Grafana to demonstrate what monitoring we have available for the Proxy.

 ## Configure Proxy